ellakcd/PROJECT/README.txt

         Features to try:
         - browse listings based on your filters - try favoriting and unfavoriting
-        - create your own listing - try unlisting it and listing for different dates / adding and removing roommates
+        - create your own listing - try unlisting it and listing for different dates
         - hover over listings and user for info about them

-    Login as two users in seperate windows (use one regular and one incognito) to play around with live chat:
+    Login as two users in seperate windows (one regular one incognito) to play around with live chat:

     	User ID: RG
     	password: password6